Blynk-Technologies/Blynk-NCP-Example-Arduino/README.md

 - If your board is based on a Raspberry Pi RP2040 chip, it may fail to work on Windows.
 Please apply [this fix][fix_windows_rp2040]
 - Upgrade PlatformIO to the latest version.
 Run: `pio upgrade`
 - Upgrade packages to the latest version.
 Run: `pio pkg update`

+## Disclaimer

+> The community edition of Blynk.NCP is available for personal use and evaluation.
+> If you're interested in using Blynk.NCP for commercial applications, feel free to [contact Blynk][blynk_sales].
+Thank you!

 [blynk_sales]: https://blynk.io/en/contact-us-business